Posted on 2 Comments

 3. Focus on the whole child.
 Transgender children are so much more than a pronoun.
 Find out what gives them joy.
 Talk with them about books, hobbies, or other activities they enjoy.
 Praise them for the beautiful person they are.

 4. Educate your colleagues.
 Sometimes, people’s bias is unintended and comes from a place of misunderstanding or the consumption of disinformation.
 So, do what you can to educate your peers.
-Share resources and information that supports the affirmation of transgender children.
+Share resources and information that support the affirmation of transgender children.

 6. Don’t overthink everything.
-Above all, transgender children want to be loved and accepted just like every other child in the class.
+Above all, transgender children want to be loved and accepted, just like every other child in the class.
 Therefore, sticking to this basic principle will yield dividends in terms of a trusting, reciprocal, healthy relationship with your student.

 Posted on 6 Comments